dev-2null/ADCollector/README.md

     1. Fixed SPN scanning result, privilege accounts group membership
     2. Added enumeration for password does not expire accounts & User accounts with SPN set
     3. DC info is back
-    4. Added Kerberos Policy enumeration
+    4. Add Kerberos Policy enumeration
-    5. Added Interesting ACLs enumeration for the domain object, resolving GUIDs
+    5. Add Interesting ACLs enumeration for the domain object, resolving GUIDs
 ##### v 1.1.3:
     1. Some bugs are killed and some details are improved
     2. SPN scanning is now optional
-    3. Added Group Policy Preference cpassword enumeration in SYSVOL/Cache
+    3. Add Group Policy Preference cpassword enumeration in SYSVOL/Cache
-    4. Interesting ACLs on GPOs
-    5. Interesting descriptions on user objects
+    4. Add enumeration for Interesting ACLs on GPOs, interesting descriptions on user objects and Sensitive & not delegate accounts

 ## Project
 For more information (current progress/Todo list/etc) about this tool, you can visit my [project page](https://github.com/dev-2null/ADCollector/projects/1)